shopware5/devdocs/source/blog/_posts/2015-11-11-best-practices.md

 ## Cleaning up the Bootstrap.php
 The `Bootstrap.php` file, as the main entry point of every plugin, tends to be bloated in many plugins I've seen.
 There isn't actually a good reason for this.
-The fact that there is a `Bootstrap.php` doesn't mean that you have to put all you plugin's logic into it.
+The fact that there is a `Bootstrap.php` doesn't mean that you have to put all your plugin's logic into it.

 ### Install / update